 Wearables can be great exercise motivators.
 Watches can alert the user to stand up and move around periodically to avoid prolonged sitting's ill effects.
-Wearables count steps and distance and estimate calories burned, increasing motivation to stay active.
-MyNetDiary syncs with Fitbit, Garmin Connect, and Withings, providing seamless integration of food and activity data.
+Wearables count steps and distance, and estimate calories burned, increasing motivation to stay active.
+MyNetDiary syncs with Fitbit, Garmin Connect, Apple Health, and Withings, providing seamless food and activity data integration.

-Admittedly, not so glamorous, but a digital kitchen scale can be a game-changer for a serious cook.
+Admittedly, not so glamorous a gift, but a digital kitchen scale can be a game-changer for a serious cook.
 Accurately measuring ingredients by weight can mean the difference between "what went wrong?" and perfect results.
 For example, a cup of flour can vary drastically in weight, depending on how tightly it is packed.
 Measuring flour by weight will provide consistent results.
-Bonus: using a kitchen scale means fewer dirty measuring cups since ingredients can be placed directly into a mixing bowl to weigh on the scale.

 Essential for accurately tracking portions, kitchen scales help provide a reality check.
 What seems like an ounce of cheese may turn out to be much more.
 The recipient could also use the scale to make convenient pre-portioned snacks.

-This Accuweight kitchen scale is a relatively inexpensive, convenient, and attractive kitchen scale.
+We like this Accuweight kitchen scale for a relatively inexpensive, convenient, and attractive kitchen scale.